 Quality wine begins in the vineyard, and our vineyards are a constant source of pride, worry and inspiration.
-We farm 23 varieties on over 300 acres, making ours the largest vineyard in Temecula.
+We farm 21 varieties on nearly 300 acres, making ours one of the largest vineyards in Temecula.
 Our vineyard team keeps us up to date on the latest viticulture techniques and works hard to make sure our grapes thrive year after year so we can deliver the wines our guests love.

 Care of the vineyard is year round.
 Our team adheres to meticulous practices through the seasons to ensure the vines produce the highest quality fruit they can.
 Visit the winery during different seasons to see the incredible changes the vineyard goes through.